dady8889/Onova.Publisher/README.md

   Onova.Publisher [options]

 Options:
-  --name <name>        Your application's name (name of executable without extension).
+  -n, --name <name>             Your application's name (name of executable without extension).
 Maximum 64 characters.
-  --version <version>  Version in format major.minor[.build[.revision]].
+  -v, --version <version>       Version in format major.minor[.build[.revision]].
-  --url <url>          URL to web where the manifest resides.
+  -u, --url <url>               URL to web where the manifest resides.
 Maximum 1024 characters.
-  --target <target>    Folder which will get packed into a zip.
+  -i, --in, --target <target>   Folder which will get packed into a zip.
-  --output <output>    Output folder which will contain the publish folder.
+  -o, --out, --output <output>  Output folder which will contain the publish folder.
 Publish folder will contain the updated manifest file, zip and installer. [default: .]
+  --no-releasenotes, --no-rn    Disables generation of an empty release note (.rn) file.
+  -?, -h, --help                Show help and usage information
 ```

 After reading the documentation, let's try publishing our DummyApp version 1.2.3 to our web server at https://dummy.com/files/.